-14. A registrable relevant legal entity is a legal entity that meets the following condition:
+13. A registrable relevant legal entity is a legal entity that meets the following condition:

-Condition: What you need to consider: (iv) A relevant legal entity (" RLE ") as defined by the Relevant Laws is a legal entity that is incorporated, formed or registered in the Cayman Islands under the law of the Cayman Islands and would be a beneficial owner of the company if it were an individual.
+Cond lition: What you need to consider: (vi) A relevant legal entity (" RLE ") is a legal entity that is incorporated, formed or registered in the Cayman Islands under the law of the Cayman Islands and would be a beneficial owner of the company if it were an individual.
 The Cayman Islands legal entity will be a registrable RLE if it directly holds an interest in the company or meets one or more of (i) to (v) above conditions directly in respect of that company and would be a beneficial owner if it were an individual.